IBM/ibm-block-csi-driver/docs/content/using/using_hostdefinition_labels.md

 {{site.data.keyword.attribute-definition-list}}

+# Configuration paramaters now in config map

+Starting from release 1.13.0, the global configuration parameters are maintained in a config map, rather than the host definer yaml as earlier releases.
+Please refer to the host definer configuration page for more information.

 # Adding optional labels for dynamic host definition

 Adding labels to nodes allows for greater control over the system nodes, when using dynamic host definition.